How to Ski to Peak 9 from Sunrise Ridge in Breckenridge

 The Quick Silver Chair will take you up to the Mercury or Falcon Chairs where there is intermediate and expert terrain.
 The Beaver Run chair is for beginner, intermediate and expert terrain and for a lift connection to Peak 8.

-The sprinter van shuttle loops every 15-20 minutes from Upper Warrior’s Mark to Peak 9.
-Just walk to the edge of the Sunrise Point complex and stand near the edge of White Cloud Drive.
-The driver will be watching for riders.
+Leaving the townhome: Just walk to the edge of the Sunrise Ridge complex and stand near the edge of White Cloud Drive.
+The driver will be watching for riders.The white sprinter van shuttle loops every 15-20 minutes from Upper Warrior’s Mark to Peak 9.

 The shuttle is a white sprinter van and it stops every 15-20 minutes.
 It may either say Peak 1 Express or Upper Warrior’s Mark on the side.
-Once onboard this shuttle, tell the driver you will need to unload at the Sunrise Point stop.
-It’s a short and quick ride up the hill back to Sunrise Point townhomes (for Sunrise Point and Cloud 9).

 The trail goes through the woods and although you won’t see houses, you are only about 100 yards from the western edge of the Warrior’s Mark neighborhood.
 Follow the trail, but when the trail Y’s, go to the RIGHT.
-You will need to pole uphill to get back onto the flat trail that goes back to the stairs at the Sunrise Point gate.
+You will need to pole uphill to get back onto the flat trail that goes back to the stairs at the Sunrise Ridge gate.
 You will know you are on this trail when you see homes where the trail traverses alongside the western portion of Upper Warrior’s Mark.
 If you miss the uphill trail, you will eventually end up back at the footbridge.
-If so, you can either walk back uphill to the stairs the way you came down, or ski back to the Quick Silver chair and follow the instructions above for the easiest way back to Sunrise Point on the fast and easy shuttle.
+If so, you can either walk back uphill to the stairs the way you came down, or ski back to the Quick Silver chair and follow the instructions above for the easiest way back to Sunrise Ridge on the fast and easy shuttle.

 There are a few blue diamond markers on the trees, but otherwise the trail is not marked.
 You can also track your location with GPS on a smartphone.